adrianoagripino/adrianoagripino/README.md

 <img align="right" height="160px" src="https://github.com/adrianoagripino/adrianoagripino/blob/master/bg.gif" />

 - 👨🏽‍💻  I am currently working at [@MC1 - Win The Market](https://mc1.com.br).
-- 🎓  I'm currently studying Systems Analysis and Development at the **Universidade Paulista**
+- 🎓  Graduated in Systems Analysis and Development at the **Universidade Paulista**.
-- 🌱  I am currently learning React Native Mobile Developer
+- 🌱  I am currently learning Kotlin Developer
 - ⚡  Fun fact: It was already like this when I arrived.

 ### Contact with me 📝